Monroe Power Plant

 The Monroe Power Plant connects to the power grid by numerous 120,000- and 345,000-volt transmission lines, owned and maintained by ITC Transmission.
 Two of the 345 kV lines going out of the plant interconnect with FirstEnergy in Ohio (Bayshore-Monroe line and the Majestic-Monroe-Allen Junction Line).

 In its 2022 Integrated Resource Plan, DTE sped up the timeline for retirement from the previous date of 2040.
 The plant is scheduled to close two of its units in 2028.
-The remaining two units are planned to close by 2035.
+The remaining two units are planned to close by 2032, moved up from 2035 in 2023.
+No plans are in place as of yet to replace the 3,400 megawatts that this plant generates.

 Flue gas treatment

 The Monroe Power Plant did significant upgrades and maintenance at the facility in late 2007 and 2008.
 Flue-gas desulfurization (FGD) units, or sulfur-oxide "scrubbers", are in operation on all four of Monroe's generating units.
 These devices reduce over 95% of the sulfur dioxide (SO_{2}) emissions.

 Selective catalytic reduction (SCR) systems reduce the amount of NOx by combining NH_{3} with the NOx over an SCR catalyst to reduce 90% of the NOx to water and nitrogen.
 Currently all of the generating units use SCRs.